inkhive-designs/fifteen/README.txt

-Hanne WordPress Theme
+Fifteen WordPress Theme
 GNU GPL v3 (http://www.gnu.org/licenses/gpl.html)
 Copyrights 2015.
 Inkhive.
 http://inkhive.com/product/fifteen/

-Hanne
+Fifteen
 =========

-Hanne is a very simple, high performance theme with great customization options.
+Fifteen is a very simple, high performance theme with great customization options.
 You can enable multiple areas to showcase your featured content.
 Its lightweight nature makes it very fast loading in all browsers.
 It comes pre-integrated with RT Slider and has a Beautiful Footer Widgets area.
 Check it out for more.

 Getting Started
 ---------------